lovelyelfpop/cordova-plugin-keyboard/README.md

 This event is fired when keyboard fully shown.

+	//for ios
     window.addEventListener('keyboardDidShow', function () {
         // Describe your logic which will be run each time keyboard is shown.
+    });

+	//for android
+    window.addEventListener('keyboardDidShow', function (event) {
+        // Describe your logic which will be run each time keyboard is shown. console.log(event.keyboardHeight);
     });

 #### Description